LilSpazJoekp/explain-yourself/README.md

   ignored/processed based on 'Post Flair List Type'.
 Post flair IDs can be found here (replace SUBREDDIT with your subreddit): https://www.reddit.com/mod/SUBREDDIT/postflair and hovering your mouse over/tapping the desired flair and clicking 'Copy ID'.
 - **Post Flair List Type**: The type of action to take if the post flair matches.
-Options are 'Inclusion' or ' Exclusion'.
+Options are 'Inclusion' or 'Exclusion'.

 #### Action Settings